Aravind0511/Aravind0511/README.md

 👋 Hi, I’m @Aravind0511
 👀 I’m interested in coding.
-😎 Learning new Technologies and new way of coding everyday 📚 I’m currently studying B.E / Computer Science and Engineering 📱 Contact : 8807006909
+😎 Learning new Technologies and new way of coding everyday 📚 I’m currently studying B.E / Computer Science and Engineering in Nandha College Of Technology 📱 Contact : 8807006909

 <!---